 Roofing is perhaps the most essential part of protecting your building or business from the elements.
 Because your roof is under so much pressure to keep out rain, snow, and debris, it’s often the first portion of your building’s exterior to fail.
-Below, we’re discussing what infrared roof moisture detection is, how it works, and the top seven benefits of using this technology to find roof issues and potential leaks.
+Below, we’re discussing what infrared roof moisture detection is, how it works, and the top seven benefits of using this technology to detect roof moisture, issues, and potential leaks.

 What is Infrared Roof Moisture Detection?

 First, it’s helpful to know exactly what this technology is.
 Infrared (IR) roof moisture detection begins with the use of an IR imager, which scans your roof for signs of radiant heat being emitted by the moisture in the roof assembly.
 Moisture in your roof’s assembly is usually due to wet insulation.